ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

 PATH=$PATH:$PLAN9/bin export PATH
 ```

+# Mouse

+Get a 3 button mouse.
+The `2-1` chord is quintessential to really starting to use acme effectively.

 # FUSE

 Acme presents to other programmes as a file system.
 And Acme serves the Plan 9 File Protocol.
 FUSE allows you mount Acme into the kernel file tree, which means you don't need to have special support in any programme you would like to interact with acme.